Oral Cancer Screening

 - Limit your exposure to the sun and always wear UV-A/B-blocking, sun-protective lotions on your skin as well as your lips.

-- During your next dental appointment, ask your dentist to perform an oral exam.
+- During your next dental appointment, ask Dr. Park to perform an oral exam.
 Early detection of oral cancer can improve the chance of successful treatment.